-Click on the images help you identify an Honey locust.
+Click on the images help you identify a honey locust.

 Form

-Medium-sized tree, height 30' to 50' (taller under very favorable conditions), may reach a diameter of up to 16"; slender, spreading, somewhat drooping branches form a broad, open, rather flat-topped head that resembles a great green plume; trunk often divided near the ground.
+Medium-sized tree, 30 to 50 feet tall, occasionally taller under very favorable conditions, with a trunk diameter up to 16 inches.
+Slender, spreading, somewhat drooping branches form a broad, open, rather flat-topped crown resembling a great green plume.
+The trunk is often divided near the ground.

 Bark

-Dark gray or brown on old trees; divided into thin, tight scales; strong, brown, straight, sharp, shiny thorns appear on one-year-old wood and remain for many years.
+Dark gray or brown on older trees, divided into thin, tight scales.
+Strong, brown, straight, sharp, shiny thorns appear on one-year-old wood and persist for many years.

 Leaf

-Alternate on stem, 6" to 8" long, doubly compound (featherlike) with 18 to 28 small egg-shaped leaflets that have finely toothed margins; dark green and lustrous above and dull yellow-green below, turning yellow in the autumn.
+Leaves are alternate on the stem, 6 to 8 inches long, doubly compound (featherlike) with 18 to 28 small, egg-shaped leaflets.
+Leaflets have finely toothed margins, dark green and lustrous above, dull yellow-green below, and turn yellow in autumn.

 Fruit (seed)